A pipeline for searching and fitting instrumental glitches in LISA data: Analysis of the data set

-We observe five stretches with high SNR signals.
-Of these, four have been identified as glitches (orange line) and one as a MBHB (yellow line).
+To perform this initial search, we used 25 walkers and 10 temperatures, and the run for each segment takes about 20 minutes. \\ \\ We observe five stretches with high SNR signals.
+Of these, four have been identified as glitches (orange line) and one as an MBHB (yellow line).
 All these stretches have at least $90\%$ of samples with only one leaf.
 Additionally, two other stretches (cyan line) have more than $92\%$ of samples with one leaf, although their estimated signal SNRs are much lower.
 This occurs because the inspiral phase of the MBHB waveform starts to contribute a non-negligible SNR, triggering the algorithm with evidence of a low-SNR signal.
 In the remaining stretches, the SNR values result from random noise fluctuation. \\

 In the first phase of the search, the glitch model serves as a trigger to detect the presence of a signal in each stretch, whether it corresponds to a glitch or an MBHB signal.
-This approach is effective because the MBHB in ``\textit{Light-}Spritz'' has a high SNR, leading to behavior similar to matched filtering, where the overlap between our template bank and the GW signal increases with the SNR (the characteristic frequency of the glitch and the instantaneous GW frequency of the MBHB).
+This approach is effective because the MBHB in ``\textit{Light-}Spritz'' has a high SNR, leading to behaviour similar to matched filtering, where the overlap between our template bank and the GW signal increases with the SNR (the characteristic frequency of the glitch and the instantaneous GW frequency of the MBHB).
 However, in cases with lower SNR MBHBs, the search may not be sensitive enough to detect such signals.
 To resolve ambiguities between the presence of a glitch or an MBHB signal in each stretch, the second phase of the search evaluates the Bayes factor comparing the glitch and MBHB hypotheses.